-- elect each of Brian Finn and Eric Kaye to the Board for three-year terms, each expiring at the 2023 annual meeting of shareholders and until their successors are duly elected and qualified; - · ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2020; and - approve a proposal to allow the Company to reduce its asset coverage ratio to 150%, pursuant to Section 61(a)(2) of the Investment Company Act of 1940, as amended, to become effective the date after the Annual Meeting.
+- elect each of Christopher M. Temple and Melissa Weiler to the Board for three-year terms, each expiring at the 2024 annual meeting of shareholders and until their successors are duly elected and qualified; and - ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2021.